okeyoallan/Molecular-biology-concept/README.md

 -It is the random alterations in the geetic material or the genetic sequence of an organism.
 -They are the sole reason for genetic diversity.
 -Could occur as a result of accidents during the normal chemical transactions of DNA, often during replication.
--In addition, it might occur due to exposure to high-energy electromagnetic radiation such as UV radiations an X-rays, particle radiation or to highly reactive chemicals in the environment.
+-In addition, it might occur due to exposFullscreenure to high-energy electromagnetic radiation such as UV radiations an X-rays, particle radiation or to highly reactive chemicals in the environment.
 -Mutations that occur solely in the body cells are classified as *Somatic mutations* and are often passed on to successive offprings during DNA replication.
 -Mutations in the reproductive cells are classified as *Germline mutations* and are the common causes of severe genetic disorders in most organisms such as Cystic Fibrosis in human.
 They are inherited to offsprings whose entire germline cells are affected by or carry the mutation.